Moderated, public debate in Danish on the green transition.

 Journalist, Opinion Editor, Politiken

 Talking about and sharing visions of the future we aspire to is not only needed, but essential – and in this, engaging in dialogue with the generations to come is imperative.
-In this session, six passionate young voices will pitch their thoughts on a sustainable future and a balanced planet in a concise and impactful flash talk-format.
+In this session, five passionate young voices will pitch their thoughts on a sustainable future and a balanced planet in a concise and impactful flash talk-format.
 Afterwards, they will engage in a lively panel discussion, exploring perspectives, actionable climate solutions, and hopes for Denmark and the world.
 The discussion will be moderated by Lotte Folke.

 Listen as they passionately pitch pressing climate issues – and afterwards unite around key questions and perspectives on reaching the climate goals in 2030 and 2050.